Amit88k/Apache-Airflow/README.md

 5. airflow initdb (Initialize Airflow DataBase)
 6. Check for UI at: http://host_name:8080

+# Note
-# If some errors related to setuptools, upgrade setuptools first or isntall if not already - pip install --upgrade setuptools and now repeat all the above steps.
+If some errors related to setuptools, upgrade setuptools first or isntall if not already - pip install --upgrade setuptools and now repeat all the above steps.